ILIAS-eLearning/ILIAS/src/UI/ROADMAP.md

 used to display the perma-link.
 This should be substituted by a non-input block-element, respectively an UI-Component on its own.

+### Turn ViewControls into Input\Controls (advanced)

+ViewControls actually are more like Inputs and should be treated that way.
+They accordingly should be implemented as Input\Control\Control.
+Finally, when consumers are adapted, ViewControl can be removed from UI's root entirely.

 ## Long Term

 ### Glyphs as Toggle